pipalacademy/kubernetes-workshop/graphviz-api/README.md

     ./bench.sh -n 200 -c 4

-You many need to install apache-bench for using it.
+You many need to install apache-bench (ab) for using it.

-Install graphviz using:
+Install `ab` using:

 	$ apt-get install -y apache2-utils